 MM: What’s your take on the E.L.
 James phenomenon?
 What do you think the success of 50 Shades did for the fanfiction world?

 I am not a fan of 50 Shades or Twilight, mainly for the reason that many fellow feminist critics have brought up… One of my least favorite romantic tropes in all of fiction, whether original or fanfic, is the “he only hurts you/controls your life/puts you down because he loves you, and you should be grateful that such a handsome, powerful, rich man is taking this interest in you.”
 It needs to be killed with fire.
-I also know that members of the BDSM community were furious that this abusive relationship was taken to represent their lifestyle, and while I’m sure the film made plenty of money as a Valentine’s Day “date film,” not to mention the success of the book series, it’s not something I endorse or want to be part of.
+I also know that members of the BDSM community were furious that this abusive relationship was taken to represent their lifestyle.
+Some of the acts and portrayals were offensive to them, and the book didn’t even know the lingo used or any of their customs.
+It was just a shallow representation of the community.
+While I’m sure the film made plenty of money as a Valentine’s Day “date film,” not to mention the success of the book series, it’s not something I endorse or want to be part of.
 The sex certainly isn’t my problem with 50 Shades; it’s its presentation, its copying of a problematic original, its poor writing, and perpetuation of inaccurate ideas about the women who read, write, and enjoy fanfiction.